-The conference opened on historic Auburn Avenue at the Research Library on African American Culture and History with Master of Ceremony, Sultan Ahmad of the Philadelphia BPP chapter.
-Dr. Charles E. Jones, founding chair of the Department of African American Studies at Georgia State University welcomed the attendees to a weekend of activities that included the opening of an art exhibit and a panel discussion.
+The conference opened on historic Auburn Avenue at the Research Library on African American Culture and History where Dr. Charles Jones, founding chair of the Department of African American Studies at Georgia State University welcomed the attendees to a weekend of activities that included the opening of an art exhibit and a panel discussion.